Do you have lots of outbound links leading to other websites on your WordPress blog?

 Although PageRank is not spoken of much nowadays, with TrustRank being the more important factor, it is still an important ranking factor.

 Now, if you’re like me, and you’re merrily linking to other sites from your WordPress blog, you could be leaking link juice like the Titanic.
-For a more technical explanation of the effects of outbound links on PageRank, check the article here.

 So, how can you avoid pagerank leak?
 There are a few simple fixes you can implement to conserve PageRank on your WordPress blog.